Collection: Legacy Collection

 Status: R2 Whistler is a rework of the R2-D2 (Artoo-Detoo) figure from 2005's TSC Early Bird Figures set.

-Accessory Details: removable third leg with rolling wheel
+Accessory Details: None (*third foot with rolling wheel is removable)

 Date Stamp: 2004